Frequently asked questions.

 No - generally, age does not matter when it comes to starting a company.
 You can become an entrepreneur at any time, all you need is an innovative idea.
 Bring your passion and commitment to execute on that idea, and we’ll help you with the rest.

 How do I apply?

 What services and opportunities does the DMZ provide?

 Once accepted to the DMZ, startups are given tailored connections to potential clients and customers, mentorship, media exposure and workshops.
-Startups also receive dedicated workspace on one of the DMZ’s four floors and access to resources including WiFi, fully equipped meeting rooms, event space and technology, discounted services and more.
 Entrepreneurs benefit from the DMZ’s collaborative work environment and peer-to-peer knowledge transfer.
 Click here to learn more about what the DMZ offers.

 We expect DMZ members to be active and engaged, through attendance at regular progress check-ins and mandatory mentorship and planning sessions.
 We also expect DMZ members to attend relevant events and workshops and share knowledge with fellow members.
 Members must also agree to the terms outlined in the DMZ’s terms and conditions, provided upon acceptance.

 Once accepted, how long can I be a part of the DMZ?

 Your membership in the DMZ depends on the program you’re in.
 For example, our Bootcamp program is six weeks long, but our Incubator is 18 months long.
 Once a part of the DMZ, you always remain a member whether as an active company or in our ever-growing roster of alumni.